chandrath/Simple-Code-Combiner/README.md

 - ✅ **Copy to Clipboard:** Copies the combined content to the clipboard with one click.
 - ✅ **Save Combined Output:** Saves the combined text to a single .txt file.
 - ✅ **Always on Top:** Keeps the application window in front of all other windows for easy access to all your code files.
+- ✅ **Configuration**: Added a dedicated configuration dialog for AI providers, allowing users to easily set API keys, API bases, organization IDs, and choose the preferred model.

 ---